Finger Lakes Railway: History of Freight service

 The Finger Lakes Railway is predominantly a freight company.
 It was founded by three shortline railroad entrepreneurs, former Boston & Maine Railroad managers, Cynthia O’Connor and Michael Smith (Retired October 2024), and George Betke, Chairman of Farmrail with funding from Genesee & Wyoming.

 FGLK handles about 18,000 cars of freight each year.
 It handles a large variety of goods serving the local agricultural and manufacturing industries.
 The main cargo includes plastic, clay, grain, stone, lumber and paper products, scrap steel, chemical substances, finished steel, salt, sand, soda ash, paper, potash, fertilizer, beer, phosphorus fertilizer, telephone poles and aluminum ingots, Lead waste.
 The Finger Lakes Railway interchanges with the Class I railroads CSX and Norfolk Southern, with connections to Canadian Pacific via Norfolk Southern.
 Direct Limited interchange of agricultural products is permitted between New York Susquehanna & Western Railroad in Solvay, NY.

 Heritage railroad passenger excursion trains

 The FGLK once operated a passenger excursion service, The Finger Lakes Scenic Railway, as a heritage railroad.
 Operations began in October, 2001 with four coaches having been purchased second-hand from Via Rail in late 1999.
 The cars arrived in the winter of 1999 after the seats were replaced.
 Operation of the excursions ended in mid-2013.

 When the excursions were being run, they included both general scenic and also seasonally-themed trips.

-At present (2023), FGLK is again operating passenger excursions.
+In 2023, FGLK was again operating passenger excursions.

+A new tourist rail experience, in collaboration with multiple partners, was launched in the Summer of 2025.